-We are in the midst of election season across the Minnesota Chippewa Tribe’s (MCT) six Bands: Bois Forte, Fond du Lac, Grand Portage, Leech Lake, Mille Lacs, and White Earth.
-The Secretary Treasurer position is up for each Band, which means that 50% of the MCT Tribal Executive Committee (TEC) is up for election.
+With the Chair position open on each Band, 50% of the MCT Tribal Executive Committee (TEC) is up for election.
 The TEC is made up of the Chairperson and Secretary Treasurer from each of the six Bands.
 Therefore, the election results in your community have a big impact for all MCT members.
-In addition, two district seats are up for each Band, which means that a total of 3 of 5 seats on each of the Reservation Business Council/Reservation Tribal Council are up for election.
-These elected leaders make and implement laws that affect our everyday life and decide how budgets will be spent on programs like health and education at the local level.
+In addition, one district seat will also be open for each Band, which means that a total of 2 of 5 seats on each of the Reservation Business Council/Reservation Tribal Council are up for election.
+These elected leaders make and implement laws that affect our everyday lives and decide how budgets will be spent on programs like health and education at the local level.

 You have probably heard phrases like, “Every Vote Counts” during past tribal, state, and national elections.
 In small communities such as ours, every vote does count and can often be pivotal—elections have been won with margins of even two or three votes!
 The future is determined by those who show up on election day.

 Your vote is more important than ever since the MCT is beginning to enter a period of constitutional reform.
 We have opportunities to make real and informed changes.
 You have the opportunity to actively shape how the MCT moves ahead with constitutional reform and who you vote for will impact this process.